webonnx/wonnx/README.md

 wasm-pack test --node
 ```

-## Examples are available in the `tests` folder

 ## Language interface

-Aiming to be widly usable through:
+Aiming to be widely usable through:

 - a Python binding using PyO3
 - a JS binding using WASM